tnight/BrdlGuesser/README.md

 ## Description
 Guess the possible BRDL answers given an optional pattern as a starting point.
 Use one or more asterisks (`*`) as single-letter wildcards.
 Also, some letters can be excluded from the matching species Alpha codes.
 If no pattern is given, and no letters are excluded, then all of the possible BRDL answers will be displayed.

+**NOTE:** Both the search pattern and the letters to be excluded can be given as uppercase or lowercase, and will still match.

 ## Examples
 ### Display a single, matching BRDL solution
 ```